-- a.
+- 2. After receiving permission from the boat officer/coxswain, prepare to deploy the RS: - a.
 The RS will sit on starboard bow and prepare for deployment. - b.
 A boat crewmember holds the RS by the harness maintaining control of the RS. - c.
 Both the RS and crewmember scan the water for debris. - d.
 A boat crewmember gives the RS one tap on the shoulder. - e.
 The RS will roll to the left and come to rest on both hands, fins in water. - f.
 The boat crewmember will give the RS three taps on shoulder, and release the RS's harness. - g.
 The RS pushes away from the boat, enters the water, clears mask, and gives the applicable day or night signal: "I am all right."